kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 ## Events

-If you've successfully verified that all of the Anchore Enterprise services are up, but are still running into issues operating Anchore a good place check is the event log.
+If you've successfully verified that all the Anchore Enterprise services are up, but are still running into issues operating Anchore, a good place check is the event log.

-The event log subsystem provides users with a mechanism to inspect asynchronous event occurring across various Anchore Enterprise services.
+The event log subsystem provides users with a mechanism to inspect asynchronous events occurring across various Anchore Enterprise services.
 Anchore events include periodically triggered activities such as vulnerability data feed sync in the policy_engine service, image analysis failures originating from the analyzer service, and other informational or system fault events.
 The catalog service may also generate events for any repositories or image tags that are being watched, when Anchore Enterprise encounters connectivity, authentication, authorization or other errors in the process of checking for updates.

-The event log is aimed at troubleshooting most common failure scenarios (especially those that happen during asynchronous operations) and to pinpoint the reasons for failures, that can be used subsequently to help with corrective actions.
+The event log is aimed at troubleshooting the most common failure scenarios (especially those that happen during asynchronous operations) and to pinpoint the reasons for failures, which can be used subsequently to help with corrective actions.
 Events can be cleared from Anchore Enterprise in bulk or individually.

 ### Viewing Events